malfrine/NBA-Blueprint/README.md

 ## Scripts

-"sym_ansol.m" - The optimization problem was developed using the symbolic package in MATLAB and solved using analytical solvers
+"sym_ansol.m" - The optimization problem was developed using the symbolic package in MATLAB and solved using analytical solvers \n
-"sym_numsol.m" - The optimization problem was developed using the symbolic package in MATLAB and solved using numerical solvers
+"sym_numsol.m" - The optimization problem was developed using the symbolic package in MATLAB and solved using numerical solvers \n
-"num_numsol.m" - The optimization problem was developed using the numerical optimization package in MATLAB "objfun.m" - Provides the objective function for "num_numsol.m" "confuneq.m" - Provides the constraint equations for "num_numsol.m"
+"num_numsol.m" - The optimization problem was developed using the numerical optimization package in MATLAB \n "objfun.m" - Provides the objective function for "num_numsol.m" \n "confuneq.m" - Provides the constraint equations for "num_numsol.m" \n

 ## Analysis